 Now, of course, we're not talking large desert plains with palm trees, more just a small area to remind us of the days Jesus spent in the desert, & space where we could pause, pray, or play.

-We explored our sand tray at the beginning of Lent last year, & talked about how the Bible tells us that Jesus entered the desert by himself, & we wondered how lonely Jesus must have felt with nothing, & nobody for company.
+We explored our sand tray at the beginning of Lent last year, & talked about how Jesus entered the desert by himself.
+We wondered how lonely Jesus must have felt with nobody for company, & wondered if he was scared.
 Then we talked about how Jesus would've prayed to God in the desert & how God was always with him.

 Over the 6 weeks of Lent we added different items to the sand.
 We used the following items, but obviously, items need to be age-appropriate.